 The UC system has 10 Campuses throughout California, nine of which offer undergraduate and transfer education.

 UC Transfer Overview

-- Students must complete IGETC general education requirements, though do note that some majors and programs do not accept IGETC fulfillment.
+- Students must complete IGETC general education requirements, though some majors and programs do not accept only IGETC fulfillment.

 - Some campuses participate in the UC-TAG (Transfer Admission Guarantee) program, which offers guaranteed admission to California community college students who meet specific requirements.

 Many California Independent Colleges and Universities accept completed IGETC or GE Breadth coursework for transfer admission.
 However, some independent schools have substitute, additional, or specialized course requirements for admission.

 Historically black colleges and universities have an excellent academic track record.
 While only about 17 percent of black undergraduate students attend a historically black college and university, over 28 percent of African-Americans who receive bachelor's degrees obtain them from a historically black college or university.
 These colleges and universities are also leading institutions in awarding bachelor's degrees to black students in the life sciences, physical sciences, mathematics and engineering.

 California community college students who complete certain academic requirements are now guaranteed transfer to one of 39 historically black college and university campus participating in a system-wide transfer agreement.